Leo Hurwitz: Nykino

 Disregard for film aesthetics was something that Hurwitz opposed; after studying the techniques employed by many of the Soviet filmmakers of the time, Hurwitz recognized the importance of editing and the complex beauty of the juxtaposition of shots (in filmic montage) to convey an otherwise undecipherable message.
 Hurwitz joined with a few other members of the League to create Nykino, an organization that strove to use artistic measures to appeal to audiences while still conveying a meaningful message.

 The formation of Nykino was not well received by the League, many of whose members saw the group as elitist, and veering away from the mission of the Workers Film and Photo League.
 The formation of Nykino also came while the League itself was in decline.
 As Nykino continued growing and attracting new filmmakers, the League faded to obscurity.
 Nykino, in producing films that emphasized aesthetic beauty in the interest of affecting audiences, allowed Hurwitz to create a new method of storytelling unlike that of conventional American films of the time.

 Frontier Films

 In 1936, Nykino transformed into Hurwitz's co-founded company, Frontier Films, the first nonprofit documentary production company in the United States.
-Whilst at Frontier Films, Hurwitz made Heart of Spain, a film on the Spanish Civil War and Native Land about American labor struggles of the 1930s.
+While at Frontier Films, Hurwitz made Heart of Spain, a film on the Spanish Civil War, and Native Land about American labor struggles of the 1930s.

-In World War II, Hurwitz worked on films for the Office of War Information, the British Information Service and other Government agencies.
+During World War II, Hurwitz worked on films for the Office of War Information, the British Information Service, and other government agencies.
 After the war, in the early days of commercial television, he was a producer-director and chief of news and special events for CBS television.
 In 1947, he produced Strange Victory, a documentary that dealt with racism in the United States after the war.
 The film won awards at the Karlovy Vary and Venice Film Festivals.